corn for silage frequently asked questions

 It depends on what your goals are.
 In the future you may want to intensify to enable your farm to support two families.
 Other farmers intensify so they can employ labour and spend more time enjoying off farm business or leisure activities.

 I'm afraid I might make the wrong decisions with corn silage.
 Is there help available?

 Don't worry.
 There is help available to you.
-If you are unsure of what to do or how to get started, call Pioneer on 1800 PIONEER (746 633) and we will be happy to assist.
+If you are unsure of what to do or how to get started growing and harvesting corn for silage , contact your local Pioneer ® Seeds Australia representative.